shreyash24bce10926-dev/oss-audit-24BCE10926/README.md

 ## What this project does

-basically these scripts check different things about VLC - whether its installed, how much ram/cpu it uses, where its config files are, and stuff like that. each script handles one part of the audit and can be run on its own.
+basically these scripts check different things about VLC - whether its installed, how much ram/cpu it uses, where its config files are, and stuff like that. each script handles one part of the audit and could surely be run on its own.

 ---

 ## Scripts

 **`script1.sh` - identity audit**
-checks who is running the script, the current working directory, and system uptime. just makes sure the environment is fine before starting the audit.
+checks who is running the script, the current working directory, and system uptime just makes sure the environment is fine before starting the audit.

 **`script2.sh` - FOSS package inspector**
-checks if VLC is installed, then pulls info like version number and maintainer from the package manager. also has a short note on what open source means.
+checks if VLC is installed, then pulls info like version no. and maintainer from the package manager. also has a short note on what open source means.

-**`script3.sh` - performance and config**
+**`script3.sh` - performance nd config**
-looks at VLC's live RAM and CPU usage and checks the permissions on VLC's config folder.
+looks at VLC's live RAM and CPU usage and check the permissions on VLC's config folder.

 **`script4.sh` - automated backup**
 finds `.conf` and `.txt` config files related to VLC, copies them to a staging folder, and zips everything into a `.tar.gz` archive.

 **`script5.sh` - manifesto generator**
-an interactive script - it asks for your input and generates a small "open source manifesto" text file based on what you type.
+an interactive script - it asks for your input and generates a small "open source manifesto" text file based on wha you type.

 ---